sarahbachernegg/supabase-support-casebook/cases/01-auth-rls-empty-results.md

 to authenticated
 using ((select auth.uid()) = user_id);

+Then run the same client query again:

+const { data, error } = await supabase
+  .from('projects')
+  .select('*')

+If the row appears after adding the policy, the issue was not the select() call itself.
+The query was working, but RLS was filtering out the row because no policy allowed this user to read it.

+If it still returns an empty array, the next checks would be the active user session, the JWT sent with the request, and whether the stored user_id value exactly matches the authenticated user's ID.

 ## Escalation note

 I would not escalate this immediately because the behavior matches expected RLS behavior.